 Walk Up Porto’s Famous Clerigos Tower

-A point that became my identified when I was lost around Porto was Clerigos Tower.
+A point that became my identifier when I was lost around Porto was Clerigos Tower.
 This famous Porto tower is 76 meters tall, has 49 bells, and 200 steps that lead up to one of the best views of the city from above.

 The tower was built from 1735-1748 and, until recently, was considered the most amazing tower within the city of Porto.
+It is near some of the best azulejos in Porto!

 I found it to be one of the most photogenic places in Porto and it was truly an architectural masterpiece when you’re close to it.